 You don’t need to kiss our asses, you’re not required to shed tears, you don’t need to hunt down a veteran and prostrate yourself.

-This day is not a wake.
-It’s a celebration.
+Veterans Day is not a wake.
+It’s simply a day to remember.

-In our country, in a free society, the warrior is no more revered than any other citizen – and that’s a good thing.
+In our country, in a free society, the soldier is no more revered than any other citizen.

-Raise a glass and remember those who served their country in peace and in war, those who came when called and those who came of their own free will to stand between home and war’s desolation.
-There is always more you could do, of course, but that is your choice.
-Yours and yours alone.
+We set aside today in order to acknowledge those who did their duty to the best of their ability.
+Raise a glass and honor those who served their country in peace and in conflict, those who came when called – both those who came against their will and those who came of their own volition – all of those who came to stand between home and war’s desolation.

-To all of my brothers and sisters in arms, those of you who have stood the watch, those of you who walked point into the unknown, and those of you who are even now out there in the dark and dangerous corners of the world, my message to you remains ever the same:
+To all of my brothers and sisters in arms, those of you who wore the uniform, those of you who have stood the watch, those of you who walked point into the unknown, and those of you who are even now out there in the dark and dangerous corners of the world, my message to you remains ever the same:

 Respect is the only authority you have, guard it well.